segmentio/kubeapply/examples/kubeapply-test-cluster/README.md

 ##### (7) `make stop-kind`

-Stop local cluster created in first step and deletes the kubeconfig.
+Stop local cluster created in first step and delete the kubeconfig.